-Miami, FL (October 30, 2017)—If you look back at the last 15 years of the NBA’s Miami Heat, the team's made it to the finals five times, emerging as the champions three times.
-Throughout that entire era, Downtown Miami’s AmericanAirlines Arena has had the same PA, but recently it came time for the system to be upgraded as the venue moved to new D.A.S.
-Audio Aero Series 2 and UX Series speakers, installed just last month.
+Miami, FL (October 30, 2017)—In the last 15 years, the Miami Heat has made it to the NBA finals five times and emerged as the champion three times.
+Throughout that era, Miami’s AmericanAirlines Arena has had the same P.A. system.
+The house audio system was upgraded recently, with DAS Audio Aero Series 2 and UX Series speakers installed just last month.

-The new system has to cover a lot, including 2,105 club seats, 80 luxury suites, 76 private boxes, and a total seating capacity of just over 21,000 people.
-With that in mind, Jorge Arronte, manager of Sound and Matrix, along with David Vickery, the director of Broadcast Services, spec’d 128 D.A.S.
-Audio Aero 40A enclosures, 16 Aero 20A cabinets, along with eight UX-218RA sub bass enclosures, all governed by a Lake/Dante loudspeaker management and distribution system.
-Arronte and Vickery discussed the project and their reasons for deploying the D.A.S.
-Audio equipment.
+The sound system has to cover a lot, including 2,105 club seats, 80 luxury suites, 76 private boxes, and a total seating capacity of just over 21,000 people.
+With that in mind, Jorge Arronte, manager of sound and matrix, along with David Vickery, the director of broadcast services, spec’d 128 DAS Audio Aero 40A enclosures, 16 Aero 20A cabinets, along with eight UX-218RA sub bass enclosures, all governed by a Lake/Dante loudspeaker management and distribution system.
+Arronte and Vickery discussed the project and their reasons for deploying the DAS Audio equipment.

 Vickery noted that the new system plays into the psychology involved in ensuring that fans have a great time at the arena: “Our goal this time was to bring sound as a presence to the seats instead of pushing sound across a large space with lots of power, which can result in a very loud and noisy experience.
 Sports fans attend athletic events with high expectations, and most of those expectations have very little to do with what’s happening on the basketball court.
 They want, among other comforts, excellent lighting, sharp video presentations, and high-tech sound.
 With the new loudspeaker cluster locations and configuration, we have reached our audience with presence and clarity without the need to push high power across the arena facility.”